rickhitchcock/redux-app/README.md

 In JavaScript, `onChange()` isn't triggered until after the input is entered or blurred.
 In Material UI, it's triggered after every keystroke, which is more like JavaScript's `onInput()` event.

-There are disadvantages to Material UI's `onChange()` event, because we don't want a render on every keystroke.
+There are disadvantages to Material UI's `onChange()` event, because we don't necessarily want to render on every keystroke.
 For this reason, the `onChange()` event for `<Input>` components works like JavaScript's method, but with one difference:  It will return the element's value as a second parameter:

 ```
   onChange={(event, newValue) => {